 Bolivia is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
-With a population of 152 people and two constituent neighborhoods, Bolivia is the 546th largest community in North Carolina.
+With a population of 149 people and three constituent neighborhoods, Bolivia is the 567th largest community in North Carolina.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bolivia has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bolivia has few renters and college students.
 But the biggest reason it is quieter in Bolivia than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bolivia may be for you.

 Bolivia is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small town, Bolivia doesn't have a public transportation system that people use for their commute.

 The population of Bolivia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.07% of adults in Bolivia have a bachelor's degree or even advanced degree.